Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### Which feature provides the extended detection and response (XDR) capability of Azure Sentinel?

-- [ ] Integration with the Microsoft 365 compliance center.
+- [ ] Integration with the Microsoft 365 Compliance Center.
 - [ ] Support for threat hunting.
 - [x] Integration with Microsoft 365 Defender.
 - [ ] Support for Azure Monitor Workbooks.